-If you want to experience the exotic, divine garden that has a touch of ancient Muslim culture in it.
+Suppose you want to experience the exotic, divine garden with a touch of ancient Muslim culture in it.
 Learn How to Design an Islamic Garden here!

 You can still experience Islamic gardens in a few archeological sites in continents like Asia, Persia, Turkey, Morrocco, and Egypt.
-The purpose behind creating an Islamic garden was related to the Quran teachings, and to get relief from desert conditions where most Muslims lived.
+The purpose behind creating an Islamic garden was related to the Quran’s teachings and to get relief from desert conditions where most Muslims lived.

 How Islamic Gardens are Designed

-In these pious gardens, Muslims gather for religious congregations, meditation and for the discussion of religion-based topics.
-Some Islamic gardens still exist with a glimpse of the 16-century architecture.
+In these pious gardens, Muslims gather for religious congregations, meditation, and the discussion of religion-based topics.
+Some Islamic gardens still exist with a glimpse of 16-century architecture.
 Some excellent examples of Islamic Gardens Art are still present in Persia and India.

 Create Your Own Islamic Garden